zklhp/emacs-w64/index.md

 ### PURPOSE ###

-For years I have searched the Internet for the 64-bit GNU Emacs binary distribution for MS Windows.
+For years I have searched the Internet for the 64-bit GNU Emacs binary distribution for MS-Windows.
 Indeed there do have 64-Bit Emacs for MS-Windows, but I don't like them.
 Most of them are modified, outdated, or just part of some big system.
-So I try to compile a up-to-date native 64-Bit GNU Emacs from source of GNU Emacs.
+So I try to compile a up-to-date native 64-bit GNU Emacs from source.
 Now what you see is my work.

+Note that now there are official 64-bit versions for MS-Windows on the [GNU FTP](https://ftp.gnu.org/gnu/emacs/windows/) (they are named as `emacs-25.2-x86_64.zip` or `emacs-25.1-x86_64-w64-mingw32.zip`).
+Don’t forget the dependency DLLs (for example `emacs-25-x86_64-deps.zip`).

 ### FEATURE ###